Anjar, Gujarat: History

 The foundation and early history of the town is unclear, due to a lack of written evidence and documentation.
 Popular folklore suggests a group of settlers led by Ajay Pal Chauhan (also called Ajepal) – the brother of the king of neighbouring Ajmer – arrived in Anjar in 650 AD (Samvat 707).
+While some local chronicles mention a settlement as early as 593 AD (V.S.
+650), British colonial records from the Gazetteer of the Bombay Presidency (1880) place the official founding of the fort in 805 AD (V.S.
+862).
+The town was fortified by Ajepal Chauhan, a Rajput warrior and brother of the Chahamana ruler of Ajmer(Shakambhari), to secure the frontier against invasions.
 At different points in history, the town was ruled by the Chauhan, Chaulukya, Vaghela and Chawda, and lastly by the Jadejas, who gained control of the entire Kutch region.
 The town was declared the capital of the Kingdom of Kutch by King Khengarji I in 1545, and was fortified by Deshalji II in the early eighteenth century.
 The fort wall was sixteen feet high and six feet thick.

+There are two main stories about the origin of the name Anjar.
+The first story suggests the city was named after Ajepal, a famous historical warrior, as the area was originally known as "Ajay Vas."
+The second story believes the name comes from the phrase Ann-Bajar, which translates to "Grain Market."
+Because the region had plenty of water and good soil for farming, it became a popular place for trading grain (Ann).
+Over time, the name Ann-Bajar was shortened in the local language to become "Anjar."